PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter07/P53_ScopedValueChaining/README.md

-# Using ScopedValue and executor services:
+# ScopedValue chaining and rebinding
-Write a snippet of code that emphasizes the usage of ScopedValue API in the context of executor services.
+Chaining and rebinding are two techniques that enhance the flexibility of `ScopeValue` usage.
+Explain and exemplify these techniques.